perploug/Documentation/Documentation/Reference/ExtendingUmbraco/index.md

 Umbraco 5, comes with a number of extension points.
 Which enables you to write your own extensions for handling editors, trees, data or backoffice UI.

 ##[Dashboards](dashboards/index.md)
-A Dashboard is a component for display elements on the right-hand side of the backoffice UI area.
+A Dashboard is a component for displaying elements on the right-hand side of the backoffice UI area.

 ##[Setting up a plugin](plugins/index.md)
-todo
+Coming soon

 ##[Trees](trees/index.md)
-todo
+Coming soon

 ##[Editors](editors/index.md)
-todo
+Coming soon

 ##[Hive providers](hiveproviders/index.md)
-todo
+Coming soon